 When it’s behind a “shade” or cover, fluorescent lighting is less irritating.

 In your office or cubicle, try draping some fabric or even setting up an umbrella to give you some shade.
 It might look a little strange, and your employer might have to approve it, but it can really help.
 Just make sure that what you’re doing isn’t too bothersome to the people around you.

 Put on a Hat

 If it’s okay with your company dress code, a wide-brimmed hat can shade your eyes and bring some relief.
-(But it could cause a whole different problem in the form of “hat hair.”)
+(Just beware of “hat hair.”)